DARIAH-ERIC/TERESAH/documentation/install.md

 # Install the harvester
 If you wish to use the harvester, it needs an extra step for installation, please see the [harvester page](harvester/readme.md) for more information.

+# Install on OSX 10.11+
+To install on OSX, you will need to install php56 and mcrypt via homebrew, see this very [good link](https://getgrav.org/blog/macos-sierra-apache-multiple-php-versions).
+And also install "brew install php56-mcrypt".